kishor006-dev/smart-canteen-assitant-/README.md

 **If you see a > prompt, MongoDB is ready**

+ ## Backend setup

-1. Create and activate a virtual environment:
+1.Create and activate a virtual environment:

    python -m venv venv
 # Linux/Mac